 Remember the medieval times when people used to go to the bank to perform the simplest, most basic financial operations?
-Thank goodness that’s over and you can recharge your mobile or send your friend the money you owe for movie tickets quickly and painlessly.
+Thank goodness now that’s over since we know how to create a money transfer apps and you can recharge your mobile or send your friend the money you owe for movie tickets quickly and painlessly.

 A transparent and collaborative payment ecosystem is a must today.
-The conservative approach to transferring money is fading as Millennials and Generation Z hit the stage.
+The conservative approach to international money transfer app development is fading as Millennials and Generation Z hit the stage.
 They want quick and easy solutions for the everyday routine — no papers, no queues.
 If a bank doesn’t provide a simple solution, they’ll look for it somewhere else.

 The little kids running around today — when they become adults — they will never hear the words ‘three-to-five business days.

 Banks and remittance giants are in fierce competition with emerging FinTech startups that are offering new apps to make customers’ lives easier.
-Even the reputation of household names in the banking industry won’t guarantee their success if they don’t keep up with innovations.
+Even the reputation of household names in the banking industry won’t guarantee their success in building cash-less money transfer system software if they don’t keep up with innovations.
 Big players such as Western Union are already feeling the pressure of FinTech startups and are investing in transforming their conservative business models into digital ones.

-To survive, companies have to come up with solutions that align with three global trends:
+To survive, companies have to come up with payment solutions that align with three global trends:

 - Increasing consumer demand for digitalization